 (FEATHER REED GRASS)

 2001 Plant of the Year.
 This very popular grass begins to flower in June and the show doesn’t stop until you cut it back in the late Fall or early Spring.
-The erect 6 foot plumes splay gracefully after a rainstorm or dusting of snow, and then return upright again when they dry.
-This grass grows 3 to 7 feet in sun or part shade.
-One of the best all around grasses.
-It is trouble free, not fussy about soil, withstands drought and provides a long season of interest.
+The erect 6-foot plumes splay gracefully after a rainstorm or dusting of snow and then return upright again when they dry.
+This grass grows 3 to 7 feet in the sun or part shade.
+One of the best all-around grasses.
+It is trouble-free, not fussy about soil, withstands drought, and provides a long season of interest.
 Zone 4.

 (RAVENNA GRASS or HARDY PAMPAS GRASS)

 This imposing vertical grass sports shiny silver plumes with a stout central rachis held 4 to 5 feet above the basal clump of 1 inch wide leaves which are 4 feet high.
 Makes a good screen or accent plant.
 Zone 5-6.

 Large grass that forms green clumps of four to five feet in width and two to four feet in height.
 Delicate, wire fine yellow seed heads are borne on stems of up to seven feet in July and August.
 Hardy in Zone 4.
 Best planted where it will have space to develop and against a plain background so the fine seed heads can be appreciated.
 Will tolerate light shade but prefers full sun.

 Panicum virgatum Cultivars